French Foreign Legion: World War I 1914–1918

 The annexation of Alsace and Lorraine by Germany in 1871 led to numerous volunteers from the two regions enlisting in the Foreign Legion, which gave them the option of French citizenship at the end of their service.

 With the declaration of war on 29 July 1914, a call was made for foreigners residing in France to support their adopted country.
 While many would have preferred direct enlistment in the regular French Army, the only option immediately available was that of the Foreign Legion.
-On one day only (3 August 1914) a reported 8,000 volunteers applied to enlist in the Paris recruiting office of the Legion.
+On 3 August 1914 a reported 8,000 volunteers applied to enlist in the Paris recruiting office of the Legion.

 In World War I, the Foreign Legion fought in many critical battles on the Western Front, including Artois, Champagne, Somme, Aisne, and Verdun (in 1917), and also suffered heavy casualties during 1918.
 The Foreign Legion was also in the Dardanelles and Macedonian front, and was highly decorated for its efforts.
 Many young foreigners volunteered for the Foreign Legion when the war broke out in 1914.
 There were marked differences between the idealistic volunteers of 1914 and the hardened men of the old Legion, making assimilation difficult.
 Nevertheless, the old and the new men of the Foreign Legion fought and died in vicious battles on the Western front, including Belloy-en-Santerre during the Battle of the Somme, where the poet Alan Seeger, after being mortally wounded by machine-gun fire, cheered on the rest of his advancing battalion.